 We also found preliminary evidence that inter-individual differences other than age are likely to play a role in determining social network positions in male ibex.
 Interestingly, an individual’s identity concurred to explain their association network position in terms of their strength centrality, suggesting that sociability varies consistently between individuals independent of their age.
 The presence of behavioural differences that are repeatable over time and across situations (i.e., personality or temperament) in animals has become widely recognized in the last few decades (Réale et al. 2007) and, since then, it has been observed in several species, including mountain ungulates (e.g., in bighorn sheep, Réale et al. 2000; Réale and Festa-Bianchet 2003; Poissant et al. 2013).
 Sociability is one of the five temperament traits described in literature (Réale et al. 2007) and our ten-year dataset provided a unique opportunity to follow the associations of several individuals for many years, highlighting the potential impact of personality on network position.
-However, other measurements of sociability as well as its heritability should be assessed in order to reliably quantify personality in this species (Réale et al. 2007).
+However, we have only found very preliminary evidence of repeatable individual differences in sociability (i.e., retention of the individual identity as a random effect in the selected model) while other measurements of sociability as well as its heritability should be assessed in order to reliably quantify personality in this species (Réale et al. 2007).